Hamadou Djibo Issaka: 2012 Olympics

-Djibou Issaka, a gardener and swimming pool attendant, was chosen by Niger to train as a sculler just three months prior to the 2012 Summer Olympics, receiving his first training in competitive rowing in Egypt, then spending two months at the International Rowing Development Centre in Tunisia.
+Djibo Issaka, a gardener and swimming pool attendant, was chosen by Niger to train as a sculler just three months prior to the 2012 Summer Olympics, receiving his first training in competitive rowing in Egypt, then spending two months at the International Rowing Development Centre in Tunisia.
 He was chosen for a wild card from the IOC Tripartite Commission, adding him to the full pool of otherwise qualified rowers, in a program that seeks to develop sports outside traditional competitors.
 He trained in the Belgian town of Hazewinkel, prior to the opening of the games.

 On 28 July, Djibo Issaka gained widespread press attention for his first Olympic appearance in the 2000 metre single sculls heat, in which he finished last with a time of 8:25.56, almost a minute behind his nearest competitor and almost 1 minute 40 seconds behind the winner, Mahe Drysdale.
 The British press gave Djibo Issaka a wave of attention following his first appearance, comparing him with Equiguinean swimmer Eric "the Eel" Moussambani from Sydney 2000, and giving Djibo Issaka headline nicknames of "Issaka the Otter", "Hamadou the Keel", and the "Sculling Sloth".

 While crowds and the press cheered him, British former Olympic Gold Medal rower Steve Redgrave criticised Djibo Issaka's inclusion.
 Despite these comments, the IOC explained Djibo Issaka had not taken the place of any other qualified rower, but was one of a number of Olympians added to additional places created after qualification.

-In total, Djibo Issaka rowed in four rounds of the competition, finishing in last position in each race.
+In total, Djibo Issaka rowed in four rounds of the competition, finishing last in each race.